Explosions reported at scene of Leamington Spa fire

 - Published

-Firefighters are tackling a blaze at an industrial premises where explosions have been reported.
+Firefighters are tackling a blaze at an industrial premises where explosions and a strong, chemical smell have been reported.

 A huge plume of thick black smoke can be seen billowing from a site in Juno Drive, Leamington Spa.

-Fire engines have been sent to the scene, Warwickshire Fire and Rescue Service said.
+"I saw some post in the local Facebook group...and when I walked to the back I could see this massive plume of grey smoke floating over," he said.

-Public Health England is advising residents to keep their doors and windows closed.
+He said he had been able to see the fire for about an hour (since about 11:00) and it did not look to be abating.

-Warwickshire Police has confirmed it is at the scene and road closures have been put in place.
+Fire engines have been sent to the scene, Warwickshire Fire and Rescue Service said and police are also at the scene.

 West Midlands Ambulance Service said it was also called at 10:38 BST and one ambulance, a paramedic officer and the Hazardous Area Response Team (HART) at the scene.